Money claim online is the online portal for starting simple court claims.

-There are a number of differences between using money claim online and issuing a claim in the county court bulk centre.
+There are a number of differences between using money claim online and issuing a claim in the county court money claims centre.
 Here are the main ones to consider.

 The first is in relation to fees.
-Money claim online is cheaper to use than the bulk centre.
+Money claim online is cheaper to use than the county court money claims centre.
 The current fee schedules can be found here.
 They are not significantly cheaper for lower value claims, such as small claims but if you have a number of claims to issue over the course of a year, issuing online savings might add up, especially with court fees generally having increased significantly in March 2015.

 The difference in fees really kicks in for higher value claims.
-For example, a claim for £2,500 issued at the bulk centre would incur a fee of £115, whereas if issued using money claim online would incur a fee of £105.
+For example, a claim for £2,500 issued at the county court money claims centre would incur a fee of £115, whereas if issued using money claim online would incur a fee of £105.

 Obviously, the online system requires payment online of the fee by credit card or debit card.

 What Can Be Claimed

 Money claim online limits the maximum sum possible to claim, to £100,000.
 If it is more than that amount, it will need to be issued at the bulk centre.
 Small claims are those up to a value of £10,000 so it doesn’t particularly affect the claims we are giving guidance on, on our site and in our guide, but the limit is useful to know.